 - In a small bowl, add butter, salt, black pepper, garlic, thyme, parsley and rosemary.
 Mix all together.
 Set aside.

-- Using your hands, add some butter mixture under the skin, then add some on the top of the breast.
+- Use an upside spoon to help loosen the skin from the turkey flesh, if necessary.
+Using your hands, add some butter mixture under the skin, then add some on the top of the breast.
 Spread butter mixture as evenly as possible.
 Then, sprinkle some more salt and pepper over the turkey breast.

 - Turn turkey upside down and spread more butter mixture on it.
 Then, if you have any butter mixture leftover, add on the baking pan.